chris-l/mock-couch/README.md

 ## Changelog

+* 0.1.1
+ - The emitted events are now standarized.
+Read about the [events](http://chris-l.github.io/mock-couch/#events) on the documentation.
 * 0.1.0
  - **Support for views** (map and reduce functions).
 Create a `_design/` document to use them.
 Read more about them [here](http://chris-l.github.io/mock-couch/#views).
  - Documentation available on http://chris-l.github.io/mock-couch/